 In my opinion, the best example that every emotion is Naturally Occurring Phenomenon it’s our body’s response to perceived threat or danger which results in fear.
 Of course, stressful situations can activate emotional triggers that can be the result of past traumatic events rather than of the current situation.
 BUT it STILL means that we feel endangered and by perceiving fear our mind tries to save us.
 It’s the context of the situation that can help us to understand if the threat is real or “only” imaginary.
 Indeed, the only healthy and effective way to deal with emotional triggers is to understand what activates them.
 This is where it gets difficult because we are talking here about a process rather than a single activity.
 But, like always in life

-However, let us get back to the point, healthy morning rituals which in my opinion equals with “Take control over you can and accept what you cannot control”.
+However, let us get back to the point, healthy morning rituals which in my opinion equals with “Embrace your uniqueness and take control over our life”.
 In other words, we should always ask ourselves a question: How can we influence certain events?
 Well, the answer is always the same: through connection with our intuition and mindfulness practices.
 Because it’s all about a practice that makes us perfect!
 So, all we need is to pull ourselves together and create a healthy morning routine through good habits and practice it every single day.
 We are creatures of habit – that’s a fact.
 If you want to achieve a GOAL you have to create habits to get there, to the place where you want to be.
 I know what you think, it’s easier said than done BUT if you don’t try it you will never know.

 Well, after this incredibly long introduction we got to the point of my today’s post: Life-changing healthy morning rituals help you to start your day, avoid morning anxiety and set a positive mood for the rest of the day!

 Click on the photos and download your SELF-CARE and Prioritize Your Life Workbook

 10 Life-Changing Healthy Morning Rituals